About Joy Nelson

 The Full Circle of Joy

 WorkWise HR Solutions operates at the vital intersection of Workforce Development, Human Resources, and Public Health.
-We don't just fix HR processes; I aim to improve health outcomes, one organization, one policy, one individual, and one youth at a time.
+We don't just fix HR processes — we aim to improve health outcomes, one organization, one policy, one individual, and one youth at a time.

-My methodology is based on the belief that a healthy, purpose-driven workplace is the best form of both prevention and intervention.
+My methodology is grounded in the belief that a healthy, purpose-driven workplace is the best form of both prevention and intervention.

-• Intervention (Organizational Development & Coaching): I utilize organizational development, strategic policy changes, and personal and professional development coaching to transform individuals and existing organizations from the inside out.
-My goal is to dismantle toxic systems and build resilient, compassionate cultures.
+Organizational development, strategic policy change, and personal coaching to transform individuals and organizations from the inside out.

 Through this full-circle approach, WorkWise aims to have a profound community impact, increasing the joy and sustainability that individuals and organizations so desperately need.